Yak: Physical characteristics

 Yaks are heavily built animals with bulky frames, sturdy legs, rounded, cloven hooves, and extremely dense, long fur hanging lower than the belly.
 While wild yaks are generally dark, blackish to brown in colouration, domestic yaks can be quite variable, often having rusty brown and cream patches.
 They have small ears and broad foreheads, with smooth horns that are generally dark in colour.
 In males (bulls), the horns sweep out from the sides of the head and then curve backwards; they typically range from 48 to 99 cm in length.

+Yak herds in Muguthang valley, North Sikkim, India.

 The horns of females (cows) are smaller, at 27 to 64 cm in length, and have a more upright shape.
 Both sexes have a short neck with a pronounced hump over the shoulders, although this is larger and more visible in males.
 Males weigh 350 to 585 kg, females weigh 225 to 255 kg.
 Wild (feral) yaks can be substantially heavier, bulls reaching weights of up to 1000 kg.
 Depending on the breed, domestic yak males are 111–138 cm high at the withers, while females are 105–117 cm high at the withers.

 Both sexes have long, shaggy hair with a dense woolly undercoat over the chest, flanks, and thighs to insulate them from the cold.
 Especially in bulls, this may form a long "skirt" that can reach the ground.
 The tail is long and horselike rather than tufted like the tails of cattle or bison.
 Domesticated yaks have a wide range of coat colours, with some individuals being white, grey, brown, roan or piebald.
 The udder in females and the scrotum in males are small and hairy as protection against the cold.
 Females have four teats.

 Yaks are not known to produce the characteristic lowing (mooing) sound of cattle, but both wild and domestic yaks grunt and squeak, which inspired the scientific name of the domestic yak variant, Bos grunniens (grunting bull).
 Nikolay Przhevalsky named the wild variant Bos mutus (silent bull), believing that it did not make a sound at all, but it does.